projectcalico/calico/README.md

    [document](https://docs.projectcalico.org/master/getting-started/openstack/installation/ubuntu)
    that the installer must do `pip install etcd3gw`.

--  dnsmasq - see below.
+-  dnsmasq and nettle - see below.

 ## Dnsmasq